tsurdilo/my-temporal-dockercompose/README.md

 grpc-health-probe -addr=localhost:7233 -service=temporal.api.workflowservice.v1.WorkflowService
 ```

-Note the above is going to send the request to localhost:7233 which will hit NGINX.
+Note the above is going to send the request to localhost:7233 which will hit HAProxy/NGINX.
 To check the two frontend services individually:

 ```